Security Audit

 github.com/dceoy/speckit-agent-skillsTrust Assessment

-dceoy/speckit-agent-skills:skills/speckit-taskstoissues received a trust score of 95/100, placing it in the Trusted category.
-This skill has passed all critical security checks and demonstrates strong security practices.
+dceoy/speckit-agent-skills:skills/speckit-taskstoissues received a trust score of 55/100, placing it in the Caution category.
+This skill has some security considerations that users should review before deployment.

-SkillShield's automated analysis identified 1 finding: 0 critical, 0 high, 1 medium, and 0 low severity.
-Key findings include Insecure Shell Command Construction via LLM.
+SkillShield's automated analysis identified 2 findings: 1 critical, 1 high, 0 medium, and 0 low severity.
+Key findings include Potential Command Injection via Unsanitized User Input to Shell Commands, Excessive Permissions: Direct Shell Command Execution.

-Last analyzed on February 8, 2026 (commit c21d8d2d).
+Last analyzed on April 1, 2026 (commit a934d48e).
 SkillShield performs automated 4-layer security analysis on AI skills and MCP servers.

 Layer Breakdown